noxonsu/tools.onout.org/doc/contributing.md

 # Participation as a developer

-The project unites a group of independent developers by providing comfortable working conditions.

-## How it works

-Let us assume that three developers release products A, B, and C. These products vary in demand: while product A covers the development costs and generates income, product B only covers the development costs, and product C does not cover the development costs entirely.
-If the developers of the projects A, B, and C combine their projects, they can all cover the costs of development and receive income.<br/>
-Each developer contributes to team stability by committing his project to the [project catalogue](https://tools.onout.org).
-As the amount of projects in the catalogue grows, the catalogue becomes more popular, gains trust, rises in demand, and generates more stable income.

-## Payments
+Add your product to tools.onout.org and earn up to 50% of sales. (this means you work for one month, and earn passive income).
+How much?

-### General terms and conditions
+## General terms and conditions
+- tools.onout.org team provide complete guide for developers
+- tools.onout.org team find customers who pay for product developer (you) made

-The developers either receive payments on fixed hourly rate, or as a share of income. <br/>
+- The developers either receive payments as a share of income from each sale
-Hourly rate depends on developer experience and skills and is subject to individual negotiation. <br/>
-Payments are delivered in cryptocurrency.
+- Payments are delivered in cryptocurrency and/or payoneer.com.

 ### Conditions for initial payment

-In order to receive the initial payment for the project, it is required to submit its complete source code into [team repository](https://github.com/noxonsu).
+In order to receive the initial payment for the project, it is required to pass 1st stage in development, submit sources to [team repository](https://github.com/noxonsu), publish ALPHA version of the product in "PRESALE" tab at dash.onout.org

+### Skills requirement
+- Basic web3 knowledge, for example pass this course https://cryptozombies.io/en/lesson/6/chapter/1
+- Basic JS knowledge

 ## Responsibilities of the parties

 ### Developer responsibilities

-- To generate an idea ([stage 0](#stage-0---idea-developer))
+- To generate an idea ([stage 0](#contributing0))
-- To develop a product ([stage 3](#stage-3-–-product-development-developer))
+- To develop a product ([stage 2](#contributing2))

 ### The tools.onout.org team guarantees

-- To review the product idea ([stage 1](#stage-1-–-review-team))
+- To review the product idea ([stage 1](#contributing1))
-- To assess potential demand for the product ([stage 2](#stage-2-–-demand-validation-team)).
+- Security Audit
+- Publish product at tools.onout.org and promote in our channels
+- Support and communication with clients (if you don't like this)

 # How to start